Table of Contents

-- heat in the affected area,
+- heat in the affected area, and

 - joint redness.

 Another sign of gout is the presence of tophi.
 A tophus is a hard nodule of uric acid that deposits under the skin.
 Tophi can be found in various locations in the body, commonly on the elbows, upper ear cartilage, and on the surface of other joints.
-When a tophus is present, it indicates that the body is significantly overloaded with uric acid.
-When tophi are present, the uric acid level in the bloodstream has been high for years.
-The presence of tophi indicates tophaceous gout, and treatment with medications is necessary.
+When a tophus is present, it indicates that the body is substantially overloaded with uric acid.
+When tophi are present, the uric acid level in the bloodstream typically has been high for years.
+The presence of tophi indicates tophaceous gout and treatment with medications is necessary.